RECONCILE TRANSFER CREDIT

 STEP 4: Request a Transcript

-- Credit can’t be added to your Duke transcript until you provide a foreign transcript.
+- Credit cannot be added to your Duke transcript until you provide a transcript.

 - Generally, programs will not send a transcript automatically, you have to request one.

-- Contact the foreign institution and request that an official, original (not faxed or copied) transcript reflecting your courses and final grades be sent, by mail, directly to:
+- Contact the institution and request that an official, original (not faxed or copied) transcript reflecting your courses and final grades be sent to:

 Global Education Office for Undergraduates